thafsi-pv/NodeJs/ReadMe.md

 This React app demonstrates a simple example of using Axios to send data to a Node.js API and storing it in a list.
-The app handles CORS using middleware on the Node.js server, allowing it to be accessed from any domain.
+The app handles CORS the Node.js server, allowing it to be accessed from any domain.